CTS-Labs/MantisEngine/docs/en/Random.md

-# Lua Random Module Documentation
+# Random Module Documentation

-This document provides a comprehensive overview of the `random` module in Lua, which includes various functions for generating random values and manipulating tables.
+This document provides a comprehensive overview of the `random` module, which includes various functions for generating random values and manipulating tables.

 ## Overview